dbcollection/dbcollection/README.md

 ```

 > Note: For a more detailed overview of how to use this
-module check the next section.
+module check the documentation or the available tutorials.

 ### Tutorial